Configure

 task_dir: C:\Users\<your-user>\AppData\Local\vantage6\node\tno1

 By default, the configuration is stored at user level, which makes this configuration available only for your user.
-In case you want to use a system directory you can add the --system
+In case you want to use a system directory you can add the `--system` flag when invoking the `vnode new` command.

 Refer to [here ](https://old-docs.vantage6.ai/running-the-server/server-configuration#local-test-setup)if you want to run both the node and server on the same machine.